 Born in Zambia, baritone Themba Mvula completed his training at Birmingham Conservatoire where he was winner of the Gordon Clinton English Song Prize.
 More recently, he was awarded second prize in the Bologna International Vocal Competition, and was a finalist in the inaugural By Voice Alone competition.
-In 2020 Themba was due to make his Opera Holland Park debut as Marullo in Verdi’s Rigoletto, which was cancelled due to COVID-19, and sang Frazier in Theater an der Wien’s Autumn 2020 production of Porgy and Bess after working as a soloist and member of the Olivier Award winning ensemble for English National Opera.
+In 2020 he was due to debut with English Touring Opera as Mel in Tippet’s The Knot Garden before cancellation due to COVID-19, and sang Frazier in Theater an der Wien’s 2020 production of Porgy and Bess after working as a soloist and member of the Olivier Award winning ensemble for English National Opera.
 In 2021 Themba sang in recital with Roderick Williams for the Brighton Festival and will sing Hanezò L’amico Fritz for Opera Holland Park.
 In 2022 he will sing Schaunard La bohème for English Touring Opera and will make his role debut as Marullo Rigoletto for Opera North.

 Although artist biographies are updated frequently please contact us for the latest version.
 This biography should not be reproduced or altered without permission.

 YouTube playlist includes:

 - Come Paride vezzoso, L’Elisir d’Amore, Donizetti (recorded Dec 2020)

 - Donne mie, Così fan tutte, Mozart (recorded Dec 2020)

 - Lieben, hassen, Ariadne auf Naxos, Strauss (recorded Dec 2020)

 - Ah! per sempre io ti perdei, I Puritani, Bellini (recorded 2020)

 “Mvula is every inch Foster’s ‘gracious and bare-limbed boy’…Mvula has a natural grace that is complemented by a rich and appealing baritone.”Opera Today